-The Barr Smith Library is open to staff, students, community and alumni members via the main entrance - opening hours.
+The Barr Smith Library is open to staff, students, community and alumni members - opening hours.

 Outside of these hours, access to Level 3 of the Barr Smith Library is via swipe card for staff and students, in line with the Hub.

 The Hub staircase entrance and Level 1 entrance into Barr Smith South are only open between 9:00 am and 5:00 pm on weekdays.

 Ask Library staff are available at the Barr Smith Library main entrance during weekday opening hours to provide library help.

 Digitisation of print materials for Course Readings has resumed and can be requested through the Course Readings system.
 See the Quick Reference Guides for more information.

 Requesting from Joint Store

 The store is open and requests for materials are available.

 Requesting other items

 The requesting service has resumed for items located at a different campus to the pickup location.